ivangtorre/multifrac/README.md

 ### INSTALLATION and USE

-Unzip and add the folder  "Multifractal soil analysis" to Imagej/plugins
+Copy the folder  "Multifractal soil analysis" to Imagej/plugins
 Open ImajeJ, load an image and the code will be under Plugins/Multifractal Soil Analysis

 There is a detailed manual for some of the multifractal analysis options which includes some computing analysis tests available by the end of the document:
 * González Torre, I. (2014).
 Theory and application of multifractal analysis methods in images for the study of soil structure (Master thesis, Agronomica).

+I am nowadays updating the plugin and I will release some test and documentation soon.

 ### OPTIONS FOR ANALYSIS